 This course aims to systematically introduce students to philosophies that shape the modern world.
 It covers the period from Descartes (the 17th century) to Marx (the 19th century).
-The course will outline the thoughts of various significant thinkers in the period, trace debates among their contemporaries, and
+The course will outline the thoughts of various significant thinkers in the period, trace debates among their contemporaries, and show how they set the agenda for later generations.
+Students are expected to philosophize with the great thinkers.
+The objective is to develop an entrenched understanding of ideas that still influence us today.

-RELI 3066 The Meaning of Humanity: The (3,2,2) (E) Philosophies of Kierkegaard and Nietzsche
+RELI 3066 The Meaning of Humanity: The (3,2,2) Philosophies of Kierkegaard and Nietzsche